-Large buses that are used for charters, tours and even to drive school children are a force to be reckoned with on the road.
+Every large bus used for charters, tours and to drive school children is a force to be reckoned when sharing the road.
 The Federal Motor Carrier Safety Administration reported over 11,000 accidents involving buses in 2008 with an estimated 24,000 people injured.
-With over 800,000 buses registered and driving on the road, these large vehicles can be dangerous not only to those riding within, but to other vehicles and people around them.Heavy Buses Are A Serious Safety Concern For Other Drivers
+With over 800,000 registered buses on the road, these large vehicles can be dangerous not only to those riding inside but to other cars, motorcycles, bicycists and pedestrians.

-Not only do bus accidents endanger those in the bus, they also are a danger to other vehicles on the road, bicyclists and even pedestrians.
-If a bus loses control or cannot stop in time, these large behemoths of the road can injure or even kill those who are in its path.Impaired Visibility Issues Contributing to Serious Accidents Involving Pedestrians
+Not only do bus accidents endanger those on the bus, but they also are a danger to other vehicles on the road, bicyclists, and pedestrians.
+If the driver loses control or cannot stop in time, these massive traveling behemoths can injure or kill those in its path.

 Bus Crash Information: